|author||Lei Zhang <firstname.lastname@example.org>||Thu Sep 21 23:07:53 2023 +0000|

 If you want the IDE for debugging and editing, you will need to install it separately, but this is optional and not needed for building PDFium.

 The name of the top-level directory does not matter.
-In our examples, we use “repo”.
+In the following example, the directory name is “repo”.
 This directory must not have been used before by

 gclient config as each directory can only house a single gclient configuration.